Robert P. George: Other professional and public service activities

-George served from 1993–1998 as a presidential appointee to the United States Commission on Civil Rights, and from 2002–2009 as a member of the President's Council on Bioethics.
+George served from 1993 to 1998 as a presidential appointee to the United States Commission on Civil Rights, and from 2002 to 2009 as a member of the President's Council on Bioethics.
 George was appointed to the U.S. Commission on International Religious Freedom by the Speaker of the U.S. House of Representatives in 2012, and in the following year was elected Chairman of the Commission.
 He served until hitting the statutory term limit in 2016.
+He currently chairs the New Jersey Advisory Committee to the U.S. Commission on Civil Rights.

 He is a former Judicial Fellow at the Supreme Court of the United States, receiving during his tenure there the Justice Tom C. Clark Award.
 He has served as the U.S. member of UNESCO's World Commission on the Ethics of Scientific Knowledge and Technology (COMEST), of which he remains a corresponding member.
-He is a member of the boards of the Ethics and Public Policy Center (where he is Vice-Chairman of the Board), the American Enterprise Institute, the Becket Fund for Religious Liberty, the National Center on Sexual Exploitation, the Center for Individual Rights, the Heritage Foundation, the Lynde and Harry Bradley Foundation, and the Templeton Foundation Religion Trust.
+He is a member of the boards of the Ethics and Public Policy Center (where he is Vice-Chairman of the Board), the Becket Fund for Religious Liberty, the National Center on Sexual Exploitation, the Center for Individual Rights, the Lynde and Harry Bradley Foundation, and the Academic Freedom Alliance, which he co-founded in 2021.
+He is also a past member of the board of the American Enterprise Institute and the Templeton Foundation Religion Trust.

+George resigned from the board of The Heritage Foundation in November 2025 after the organization's president, Kevin Roberts, refused to retract his own defense of Tucker Carlson, who had interviewed white nationalist Nick Fuentes.

 He is Of Counsel to the law firm Robinson & McElwee and is a member of the Council on Foreign Relations.

-George is a contributor to Touchstone Magazine, of which he is also a senior editor.
+George is a contributor to Touchstone, a magazine of which he is also a senior editor.